 Companies House will determine your ARD and notify you soon after incorporation.
 If you register your company online through Companies House Web Incorporation Service, you should be notified by email.

-Alternatively, you can find your ARD listed on Companies House service (formerly known as Companies House BETA).
-This is an online search facility that provides public access to company information free of charge.
+You can also find your ARD listed on Companies House service.
+This is an online search facility that provides public access to company information.
+It is free to use.

-If you register a company online through Quality Company Formations, you will be able to find your ARD in your Client Account on our Admin Portal.
+If you register a company online through Quality Company Formations, you’ll find your ARD in your account in our Client Portal.

 What is the purpose of an accounting reference date?

-An ARD signifies the date on which your company’s financial year ends.
-At the end of each financial year, you will have to:
+An ARD signifies the last day of your company’s financial year (your ‘financial year-end’).
+At the end of each financial year, you must:

 Annual accounts are used to report your financial activity for the year, up to and including the accounting reference date.
-You’ll need to refer to your accounts to work out how much profit or loss your company has made and how much tax you must pay.
+You’ll need to refer to these accounts when working out how much profit or loss your company has made and how much tax the business owes.

 Changing your company’s accounting reference date

 You can change your company’s ARD after company formation if you want to extend or shorten your 12-month financial year.
-You can only do so prior to the deadline for delivering the annual accounts for your current or immediately previous financial year.
-However, you cannot change your ARD if your accounts are overdue.
+However, you can only do this before the accounts filing deadline for your current or immediately previous financial year.
+If your accounts are overdue, you won’t be able to change your ARD at that time.

-The deadline for sending them to Companies House is 9 months after your company’s financial year-end.
+The deadline for sending accounts to Companies House is 9 months after your company’s financial year-end.
 Therefore, any changes you wish to make to your company’s financial year must be done before this deadline.
-When your financial year has been changed, the filing deadline for delivering your accounts will change accordingly.
+When you change your financial year, the filing deadline for delivering your accounts will change accordingly.

 Companies are permitted to shorten their financial year as many times as they like by as many days as they like.
 You can even shorten it by as little as one day.
-The exception is with your first set of accounts, which have to be a minimum of 6 months.
+The exception is with your first set of accounts, which should cover a period of at least 6 months.

 Extending your financial year

-You can extend the length of your company’s financial year by up to 18 months (or longer if your company is in administration), but you can only do this once every five years.
-Companies may only lengthen the financial year more than once every five years in the following circumstances:
+You can extend the length of your company’s financial year by up to 18 months (or longer if your company is in administration).
+However, you can only do this once every five years.
+Companies may only lengthen the financial year more than once in a five-year period if:

-- If dates are being aligned with a subsidiary or parent (holding) company
+- the dates are being aligned with a subsidiary or parent (holding) company

-- If Companies House grants special permission to do so
+- Companies House grants special permission to do so

-As with shortening, to extend your ARD, the directors will need to pass a resolution to that effect.
+Again, the directors will need to pass a resolution to approve any extension of the company’s financial year.

 How to change your ARD at Companies House

-To change your financial year-end and report it to Companies House, you’ll need to provide the following information by postal application or online:
+To change your financial year-end and report it to Companies House, you’ll need to provide the following information online or by postal application:

-- Date of accounting reference period (this is the present or immediately previous accounting period for which your annual accounts are not yet overdue)
+- Date of accounting reference period (this is the current or immediately previous accounting period for which your annual accounts are not yet overdue)

 - New accounting reference date